Your guide to a successful course registration experience

 Registering for classes can be stressful—we’re here to help.

-With class registration swiftly approaching, you don’t want to be caught without a plan at 7 a.m. on the day your scheduled registration window opens—that’s way too early to be stressed about your classes.
-To help you prepare, we have a few pieces of advice to ensure you get through the process smoothly and you can close your computer, roll over and fall back asleep when you’re done.
+For everyone other than new students, registration is a self-serve process that you can complete in TUportal.
+You'll be given a specific time to log on and begin registering based on factors like your year, how many credits you’ve earned, and other criteria.
+Beware, though—it’s usually early in the morning.
+And you certainly don’t want to be caught without a plan at 7 a.m. on the day your scheduled self-registration window opens—that’s way too early to be stressed about your classes!
+To help you prepare, we have a few pieces of advice to ensure you get through the process smoothly so you can close your computer, roll over and fall back asleep when you’re done.

 Plan ahead